Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/reference/troubleshooting.md

 ### Finding problem resource Events

 {{ site.kic_product_name }} provides Kubernetes Events to help understand the state of your system.
-Events are emitted when an invalid configuration is rejected by {{ site.base_gateway }} (`KongConfigurationApplyFailed`) and when an invalid configuration is detected e.g. the upstream service does not exist (`KongConfigurationTranslationFailed`).
+Events occur when an invalid configuration is rejected by {{ site.base_gateway }} (`KongConfigurationApplyFailed`) or when an invalid configuration such as an upstream service that does not exist is detected (`KongConfigurationTranslationFailed`)..

 For more information, see [Events](/kubernetes-ingress-controller/{{ page.release }}/production/observability/events/).